Bennotsi-MTG/DDFT-PileDoc/cb-piles.md

 Surgical Extraction is very effective against Doomsday.
-It not only takes out potential key cards from being used but also forces the player to shuffle their Library thereby destroying the order they had stacked it.CB can help protect the pile / deck by acting as a blocker.
+It not only takes out potential key cards from being used but also forces the player to shuffle their Library thereby destroying the order they had stacked it.
+CB can help protect the pile / deck by acting as a blocker.
 When Surgical Extraction is cast on something in your Graveyard, you can respond by sending the target card to the bottom of the deck thus causing the Surgical to 'fizzle' with no valid target.